Academic Handbook Health and Safety

 Legislative Requirements

-1. Ensuring legislative requirements relating to health and safety and the building are met or exceeded.
+1. Facilities are responsible for ensuring legislative requirements relating to health and safety and the building are met or exceeded.

-2. Reporting of any relevant incidents under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR).
+2. Facilities are responsible for reporting any relevant incidents under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR).

 Health and Safety Training